mobialia/gwt-android-emu/readme.md

 * FloatMath
 * SystemClock

 This is a work in progress in continuous evolution.
-At Mobialia we used this library to port some of our Android apps to GWT.
+At Mobialia we used this library to port some of our Android apps to GWT (mainly http://chess.mobialia.com).
 It's far from complete and very fitted to our needs, but we make it public in the hope that it will be useful for other developers.

 It's released under the MIT License, so feel free to use it anywhere.